 I came to understand this cultural expression when I really, really needed to hacerle ganas.

-I almost didn’t listen, as I was warned that the journey would be extremely challenging—five hours of uphill hiking before reaching basecamp, then another two hours at 4 a.m. the next day to reach the peak.
-In the end, I caved in: I couldn’t resist the magic of having front-row seats to the Volcán de Fuego’s (Volcano of Fire’s) infamous lava eruptions.
+I almost didn’t go.
+My friend warned that the journey would be extremely challenging—five hours of uphill hiking before reaching basecamp, then another two hours at 4 a.m. the next day to reach the peak.
+In the end, I caved—I couldn’t resist the magic of having front-row seats to the Volcán de Fuego’s (Volcano of Fire’s) infamous lava eruptions.

 Before I knew it, I was off climbing Acatenango with a team of 11 courageous strangers.
 A few hours in, I was seriously questioning why I had opted into this struggle.
 My legs were shaking, my heart was beating out of my chest, and the weight of my backpack felt heavier by the minute.
 By the time I had reached basecamp, I was exhausted, soaked to the bone from my own sweat, and shivering against the rapidly declining temperature.

-I felt defeated at the prospect of having to climb two more hours at dawn, but I also instinctively knew it was the only option.
-I couldn’t, and wouldn’t, give up on this once-in-a-lifetime experience when I had made it this far.
-I wanted to prove to myself that I was capable of accomplishing anything I set my mind to.
-In that moment, I had to hacerle ganas that I was just going to climb that volcano because it would be worth it.
+I felt defeated at the prospect of having to climb two more hours at dawn, but I also knew it was the only option.
+I refused to give up on this once-in-a-lifetime experience when I’d already made it this far.
+From then on, I had to hacerle ganas just to put one foot in front of the other.
+Despite the pain, I knew it would be worth it.

 The next morning was as brutal as I suspected, but the breath-taking beauty I witnessed confirmed that I had made the right decision.
-The arid, dusty landscape made me wonder if I was walking on the moon—until I saw it staring back at me from a distance, bloated and silver against the pastel skies.
+The arid, dusty landscape made me wonder if I was walking on the moon—until I saw it.
 The rays of the rising sun warmed my bones as I stood paralyzed by the majestic sight of Volcán de Fuego’s peak spewing lava and ash.
 In that moment, I was reminded that so much of what we can accomplish is determined by our belief that we can do it.